15 Adirondack Chairs You Have to See to Believe

 The horizontal back slats and economical lines give this Adirondack chair a modern flair.
 If your taste in outdoor spaces runs toward contemporary style, see 10 Modern Fence Ideas for Your Backyard.

 The generous back of the Adirondack chair is like a blank canvas to those with an artistic eye.
 Here, it’s been cut into the “mitten” shape of the state of Michigan.
-Cutting curves like these is easy with a jigsaw.
+Cutting curves like these from the michigan Adirondack chair is easy with a jigsaw.

 The Guestbook Chair